 Fire and Life Safety Code Inspections

 Project sites shall be inspected by the Fire and Life Safety Code Officials to verify compliance with the Fire and Life Safety Codes and approved construction documents.
 Construction inspections shall be conducted by a person certified as Fire Inspector II or Fire Inspector III – Plans Examiner.
-Third-party inspection provisions do not apply to the required Fire and Life Safety Code inspections.
+Delegated Building inspection provisions do not apply to the required Fire and Life Safety Code inspections.
 Either the Division or the Qualified Fire Department shall perform fire inspections.

 Results of all inspections shall be documented on the job site inspection card and in the official records of the inspecting entity, and shall include type of inspection, date of inspection, identification of the responsible individual doing the inspection, and comments regarding approval or disapproval of the inspection.
 Inspection records shall be retained by the inspecting entity for three (3) years after the Certificate of Compliance or Certificate of Occupancy is issued.